When working towards similar financial goals as a couple, a joint account could be the best option for both parties.

 - Is the trust there?

-- Trusting the other person completely in terms of them acting financially responsible, at all times, even if things get tough is essential.
+- Trusting the other person completely and believing they will be financially responsible at all times, even if things get tough, is essential.
 If the trust isn't there, you are better off keeping things separate.

 - Are the lines of communication open?

-- You need to ask yourself if you both find it easy to talk about money issues.
-If there are communication problems when it comes to money and if you feel you have to hold back on saying what you want or expressing your opinion, then you are better off avoiding a joint account.
+- Do you both find it easy to talk about money issues?
+If there are communication problems regarding money and you feel you need to hold back on expressing your opinion, then you are better off avoiding a joint account.

 - Are our financial goals the same?

 - You need to confirm that you're both working toward the same financial goals, including short term goals such as an overseas trip together and long term goals like buying a house.
 If you're not on the same page, a joint account will be less likely to work.